CivicTechFredericton/mealplanner/README.md

 Please refer to the official documentation or community resources specific to your Linux distribution for guidance on installing and managing Docker and KVM.

 Now that Docker is available, set up the environment for the composed applications.
 In the main project folder, where the `docker-compose.yml` file is, create a file named `.env` and add two variables to it.
-These are a databse password and a token secret.
+These are a database password and a token secret.
 Both should be treated like passwords and should be reasonably unique and random.
 This is and example (please don't use these passwords, create your own):

 ```
 POSTGRES_PASSWORD=databasepassword